 Looking at beautiful art can act as a painkiller

-The research carried out by the University of Bari in Italy could help vindicate hospitals who are accused of wasting money on art and decor as it suggests a pleasant environment helps patients overcome discomfort and pain.
+The research carried out by the University of Bari in Italy could help vindicate hospitals accused of wasting money on art and decor, as it suggests a pleasant environment helps patients overcome discomfort and pain.

 A team headed by Professor Marina de Tommaso at the Neurophysiopathology Pain Unit asked a group of men and women to pick the 20 paintings they considered most ugly and most beautiful from a selection of 300 works by artists such as Leonardo da Vinci and Sandro Botticelli.

-They were then asked to contemplate either the beautiful paintings, or the ugly painting, or a blank panel while the team zapped a short laser pulse at their hand, creating a sensation as if they had been pricked by a pin.
+They were then asked to contemplate either the beautiful paintings, the ugly paintings, or a blank panel while the team zapped a short laser pulse at their hand, creating a sensation as if they had been pricked by a pin.

 The subjects rated the pain as being a third less intense while they were viewing the beautiful paintings, compared with when contemplating the ugly paintings or the blank panel.

-The findings, reported in New Scientist, also go a long way to show that beautiful surroundings could aid the healing process.
+The findings, reported in New Scientist, also go a long way toward showing that beautiful surroundings could aid the healing process.

-“Hospitals have been designed to be functional, but we think that their aesthetic aspects should be taken into account too,” said the neurologist who published her findings in the paper Aesthetic Value of Paintings (And) Affects on Pain Thresholds.
+“Hospitals have been designed to be functional, but we think that their aesthetic aspects should be taken into account too,” said the neurologist who published her findings in the paper Aesthetic Value of Paintings and Their Effects on Pain Thresholds.

 “Beauty obviously offers a distraction that ugly paintings do not.
 But at least there is no suggestion that ugly surroundings make the pain worse.

-Pictures they liked included Starry Night by Vincent Van Gogh and Botticellis Birth of Venus.
-Pictures they found ugly included works by Pablo Picasso, the Italian 20th century artist Anonio Bueno and Columbian Fernando Botero.
+Pictures they liked included Starry Night by Vincent Van Gogh and Botticelli’s Birth of Venus.
+Pictures they found ugly included works by Pablo Picasso, the Italian 20th-century artist Anonio Bueno, and the Columbian Fernando Botero.

 One of the problems with the study for those wishing to reduce pain is the subjective nature of beauty.

-Edvard Munch’s The Scream was deemed by some people as beautiful.
+Edvard Munch’s The Scream was deemed by some people to be beautiful.

 Unlocking The Inner-Savant In All Of Us

-Prof Snyder spoke on the savant syndrome and his efforts to ‘turn on’ autistic savant skills in people who don’t have autism at a discussion meeting jointly organised by the Royal Society and the British Academy.
-Snyder is director of the Centre for the Mind at the University of Sydney, Australia.
+Prof. Snyder spoke on the savant syndrome and his efforts to ‘turn on’ autistic savant skills in people who don’t have autism at a discussion meeting jointly organized by the Royal Society and the British Academy.
+Snyder is director of the Center for the Mind at the University of Sydney, Australia.

-The savant syndrome is a rare condition in which people with autism or other mental disabilities have extraordinary skills that stand in stark contrast to their overall handicap.
-Savant skills are typically confined to five areas: art, music, calendar calculating, mathematics and spatial skills and these skills are accompanied by an exceptional ability to recall meaningless detail.
-In autistic savants these skills appear spontaneously at a young age.
+Savant syndrome is a rare condition in which people with autism or other mental disabilities have extraordinary skills that stand in stark contrast to their overall handicap.
+Savant skills are typically confined to five areas: art, music, calendar calculation, mathematics, and spatial skills, and these skills are accompanied by an exceptional ability to recall meaningless detail.
+In autistic savants, these skills appear spontaneously at a young age.

-Prof Snyder has been able to artificially induce savant skills in people who do not have autism using the inhibiting influence of low frequency repetitive transcranial magnetic stimulation (rTMS) to turn off that part of the brain which controls all our inbuilt expectations.
+Prof. Snyder has been able to artificially induce savant skills in people who do not have autism using the inhibiting influence of low-frequency repetitive transcranial magnetic stimulation (rTMS) to turn off that part of the brain that controls all our inbuilt expectations.

-“To do this,” says Snyder, “we direct magnetic pulses into the brain, to a specific site called the left anterior temporal lobe, which is near to the left ear.
+“To do this,” says Snyder, “we direct magnetic pulses into the brain, to a specific site called the left anterior temporal lobe, which is near the left ear.
 This site has been implicated in individuals who suddenly display autistic savant skills after injury or fronto-temporal lobe dementia.”
-The magnetic pulses are applied over the left anterior temporal lobe for 15 minutes using directed, low frequency rTMS.”
+The magnetic pulses are applied over the left anterior temporal lobe for 15 minutes using directed, low-frequency rTMS.”

-The result was a major change in the drawing ability in four out of the 11 participants, two of these participants also showed a noticeable improvement in their ability to recognise duplicated words in the proofreading task.
+The result was a major change in the drawing ability of four out of the 11 participants; two of these participants also showed a noticeable improvement in their ability to recognize duplicated words in the proofreading task.
 Their abilities returned to normal within about an hour.

-In a similar study, ten out of twelve participants had an improved ability after the rTMS treatment to accurately guess a large number of objects in one and half seconds, an ability which faded after the treatment.
+In a similar study, ten out of twelve participants had an improved ability after the rTMS treatment to accurately guess a large number of objects in one and a half seconds, an ability that faded after the treatment.

-At the discussion meeting Snyder spoke about these innate skills, and discussed why it is that savant skills are usually suppressed.
+At the discussion meeting, Snyder spoke about these innate skills and discussed why savant skills are usually suppressed.

-“Savants have access to the less processed information, before it is packaged into holistic concepts and labels.
+“Savants have access to less processed information before it is packaged into holistic concepts and labels.
 Autistic savants tend to see a more literal, less filtered view of the world.”

 1. The Royal Society is an independent academy promoting the natural and applied sciences.
-Founded in 1660, the Society has three roles, as the UK academy of science, as a learned Society, and as a funding agency.
+Founded in 1660, the Society has three roles: as the UK academy of science, as a learned Society, and as a funding agency.
 It responds to individual demand with selection by merit, not by field.
-As we prepare for our 350th anniversary in 2010, we are working to achieve five strategic priorities, to:
+As we prepare for our 350th anniversary in 2010, we are working to achieve five strategic priorities:

 2. The Centre for the Mind is part of the University of Sydney. http://www.centreforthemind.com

-His discussion focussed on published work from the papers indicated below as well as new work on reducing false memories and on prejudice.
+His discussion focused on published work from the papers indicated below as well as new work on reducing false memories and prejudice.
 Snyder, A.W., Mulcahy, E., Taylor, J.L., Mitchell, D.J., Sachdev, P., & Gandevia, S.C.
 (2003).
-Savant-like skills exposed in normal people by suppressing the left front-temporal lobe.
-Journal of Integrative Neuroscience, 2, 149-158.
+Savant-like skills are exposed in normal people by suppressing the left frontal lobe.
+Journal of Integrative Neuroscience, 2, 149–158.
 Snyder, A., Bahramali, H., Hawker, T., & Mitchell, D.J.
 (2006).
-Savant-like numerosity skills revealed in normal people by magnetic pulses.
+Savant-like numerosity skills are revealed in normal people by magnetic pulses.
 Perception, 35, 837-845.

-How to Improve It?
-Ask Those Who Use It
+How do I improve it?
+Ask Those Who Use it.

 In doing so, he also represents a significant untapped vein of innovation for companies.